-Improving the Energy Efficiency of Buildings with Drones
+Improving the Energy Efficiency of Buildings with Data

 New York City has big goals for greenhouse gas (GHG) emissions reductions over the next decade, with a big portion of them coming from buildings.
 Energy efficiency retrofits will account for a significant amount of those GHG reductions and technology can play a part in helping to identify where inefficiencies are in a building’s envelope (exterior walls and roof).